shourya0151/giniai_task/README.md

 # PDF Tampering Detection Tool

-This project analyzes PDF files to detect signs of tampering using metadata inspection, whiteout overlay detection, and OCR-based text comparison.
+This project detects potential tampering in PDF documents by analyzing metadata, detecting whiteout overlays, and comparing the machine-readable text layer with OCR-extracted text from images of the PDF pages.

 ## Sample Tampered PDF Example And Untampered PDF Example